LocalBinNotFound/LocalBinNotFound/README.md

 <details>
   <summary>🐶 Fun Fact</summary>
-  When not coding, you'll find me hiking with my two dogs or exploring the best local swimming spots!
+  When not coding, you'll find me hiking with my two dogs or exploring the best mountains to ski!
 </details>